betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

                 - What would you do as a BSSw Fellow?
 (1000 - 1500 characters).

                 - What impact do you foresee from your efforts?
 (1000 - 1500 characters).

+### What is the difference between the two Experience questions on the applicaton form?

+The first (*Describe your work relevant to scientific software*) is asking about your background in scientific software products, and what "hands-on" experience you have had that would make you a credible expert in some aspect of scientific software.

+The second (*Describe your background and experience relevant to being a BSSw Fellow*) is asking about evidence that you could be an effective advocate for better scientific software, reaching out to others to convey what you know as an expert.

 ### What is the amount of funding for 2019 BSSw Fellows?